SAP-samples/abap-platform-rap120/README.md

 >
 > The appropriate flavor of the [ABAP Flight Reference Scenario](https://github.com/SAP-samples/abap-platform-refscen-flight) must be imported into the relevant system.
 >
-> (*) SAP BTP ABAP environment and SAP S/4HANA Cloud Public Edition - as of release 2505 - are currently supported.
+> (*) SAP BTP ABAP environment and SAP S/4HANA Cloud Public Edition are currently supported.
 >
 >> #### ⚠ Exception regarding SAP-led events, such as "ABAP Developer Day" and "SAP CodeJam"
 >> → A dedicated ABAP system for the hands-on workshop participants will be provided.